CS3398-Changelings-Aye/GigaBIte/README.md

 * Sebastian Santana: Researching how to implement a .io database so that the discord bot can either use beautiful soup or some other method to find recipes with that database.
 Also created and helped edit and organize some of the basic discord code as well as researching and learning the varios discord API methods.
 Lastly coded a basic user calling function for the discord bot to attempt and familiarize myself with the API more.

 * Nisa Lateef: Found a database that is used as a way to allow the user to access basic categories that they desire for their recipe.
 Coded a welcome page that introduces the bot and it's authors.
+Also found another database that can be used for recipes to expand the amount of ingridents the bot can recommend.

 * Wilson Benitez:

 ## Next Steps
  * Dalton Melville:
  * Nicole Runas: Continue to learn more about coding in Python and help expand the online searching functionality of the bot.
-Currently: researching how to have a bot search the web.
  * Sebastian Santana: Continue database research and Push more into the programming aspect.
- * Nisa Lateef:
+ * Nisa Lateef: Enhancing my skills in python, and further applying them into the project, as well as expanding the bot's                     functionality.
  * Wilson Benitez:

  ## Retrospective